MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/runawayqueries.md

      * Using the [project operator](../query/projectoperator.md)
      * Using the [project-away operator](../query/projectawayoperator.md)
   * Use the [summarize operator](../query/summarizeoperator.md) to get aggregated data.
 * Increase the relevant query limit temporarily for that query.
-For more information, see [query limits - limit on memory per iterator](querylimits#limit-on-memory-per-iterator.md).
-This isn't recommended since since the limits exist to protect the cluster and to make sure that a single query doesn't disrupt concurrent queries running on the cluster.
+For more information, see [query limits - limit on memory per iterator](querylimits.md).
+This method, however, isn't recommended.
+The limits exist to protect the cluster and to make sure that a single query doesn't disrupt concurrent queries running on the cluster.